Trauma-Informed Memoir Coach

 I am so excited to delve into your notes later today!
 And to dive back into the work, using your wise guidance!”

-Where have you been published?
+Where have I been published?

 Politics, Partnerships, & Power: The Lives of Ralph E. and Marguerite Stitt Church by Jay Pridmore and Christine Wolf